What is ASH?

 How does ASH operate?

-As an independent campaign organisation, ASH is focusing on the political leadership needed to achieve this goal.
+As an independent campaign organisation, ASH is focusing on the political leadership needed to achieve its goal.